MechanicalTurks/Invoke-Ulubat/README.md

 # Warning

-Malicious PowerShell codes can work.
-Please run in the test environment.
+Malicious PowerShell codes can execute.
+Please use in the **Test Environment.**

 # Installation
 ```